Fort Garland, CO

 Average Travel Time

-Using averages, employees in Fort Garland, CO have a N/A commute time (N/A minutes) than the normal US worker (N/A minutes).
+Using averages, employees in Fort Garland, CO have a longer commute time (26.6 minutes) than the normal US worker (26.4 minutes).
 Additionally, 0% of the workforce in Fort Garland, CO have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Fort Garland, CO compares to that of it's neighboring and parent geographies.